SunPower/pvfactors/README.rst

 Documentation
 -------------

-The documentation can be found [here](https://sunpower.github.io/pvfactors).
+The documentation can be found `here <https://sunpower.github.io/pvfactors>`_.
-It includes a lot of [tutorials](https://sunpower.github.io/pvfactors/tutorials/index.html) that describe the different ways of using pvfactors.
+It includes a lot of tutorials_ that describe the different ways of using pvfactors.

 Quick Start